webdesignsbytom/networking-starter/README.md

 Lease - Config params

+## Ports

+Protocol Port Number Description

+File Transfer Protocol (FTP) 21 This protocol is used by a file-sharing application built on a client-server model, meaning you can download files from a central location.

+Secure Shell (SSH) 22 This protocol is used to securely login to systems via a text-based interface for management.

+HyperText Transfer Protocol (HTTP) 80 This protocol powers the World Wide Web (WWW)!
+Your browser uses this to download text, images and videos of web pages.

+HyperText Transfer Protocol Secure (HTTPS) 443 This protocol does the exact same as above; however, securely using encryption.

+Server Message Block (SMB) 445 This protocol is similar to the File Transfer Protocol (FTP); however, as well as files, SMB allows you to share devices like printers.

+Remote Desktop Protocol (RDP) 3389 This protocol is a secure means of logging in to a system using a visual desktop interface (as opposed to the text-based limitations of the SSH protocol).

 ## Firewalls

 `iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset`

+A firewall is a device within a network responsible for determining what traffic is allowed to enter and exit.
+Think of a firewall as border security for a network.
+An administrator can configure a firewall to permit or deny traffic from entering or exiting a network based on numerous factors such as:

+Where the traffic is coming from? (has the firewall been told to accept/deny traffic from a specific network?)
+Where is the traffic going to? (has the firewall been told to accept/deny traffic destined for a specific network?)
+What port is the traffic for? (has the firewall been told to accept/deny traffic destined for port 80 only?)
+What protocol is the traffic using? (has the firewall been told to accept/deny traffic that is UDP, TCP or both?)
+Firewalls perform packet inspection to determine the answers to these questions.

+Firewalls come in all shapes and sizes.
+From dedicated pieces of hardware (often found in large networks like businesses) that can handle a magnitude of data to residential routers (like at your home!) or software such as Snort, firewalls can be categorised into 2 to 5 categories.

+Firewall Category Description

+- Stateful
+  This type of firewall uses the entire information from a connection; rather than inspecting an individual packet, this firewall determines the behaviour of a device based upon the entire connection.

+This firewall type consumes many resources in comparison to stateless firewalls as the decision making is dynamic.
+For example, a firewall could allow the first parts of a TCP handshake that would later fail.

+If a connection from a host is bad, it will block the entire device.

+- Stateless
+  This firewall type uses a static set of rules to determine whether or not individual packets are acceptable or not.
+For example, a device sending a bad packet will not necessarily mean that the entire device is then blocked.

+Whilst these firewalls use much fewer resources than alternatives, they are much dumber.
+For example, these firewalls are only effective as the rules that are defined within them.
+If a rule is not exactly matched, it is effectively useless.

+However, these firewalls are great when receiving large amounts of traffic from a set of hosts (such as a Distributed Denial-of-Service attack)

 ## DNS servers